joanms/recipe-database/README.md

 As a user, I want to:
 - **Easily add my own recipes.**
 The site has a recipe input form which is intuitive and easy to use.
 Users can type recipes into it, or copy and paste them from elsewhere.
-The database is structured to allow users maximum flexibility and ease of use when inputting and updating recipes.
-Form fields are text wherever possible so that users are not limited in the information that they can input.
-For example, if they want to add a caveat to a value such as the preparation time, they can.
-The templates are set up to format the recipes neatly once they are input.
+The database is structured to allow users maximum flexibility and ease of use when inputting and updating recipes, as outlined in the database schema explanation above.
+The HTML templates are set up to format the recipes neatly once they are input.

 - **Search for recipes according to a wide range of criteria.**
 There is a search bar at the top of each page to allow users to search for any keywords they want.
 There are links to all the categories on the home page allowing users to see a list of all recipes in whichever category they are looking for.
-In addition, the page to list recipes (either by category or all recipes) has a sidebar allowing users to filter the results by various criteria such as category, allergens, dietary restrictions, country of origin and any other keywords they wish to include in their search results.
+In addition, the page to list recipes (either by category or all recipes) has a sidebar allowing users to filter the results by various criteria such as category, allergens, dietary restrictions, country of origin and any keywords they wish to include in their search results.

 - **Edit and delete recipes.**
-Each recipe page has buttons that allow users to edit or delete recipes.
-When the delete button is clicked, a warning appears telling the user that this action is permanent.
-This prevents users from accidentally deleting recipes.
+Each recipe page has buttons that users can click if they wish to edit or delete recipes.
+When the delete button is clicked, a warning appears telling the user thatthis action is permanent.
+The button to cancel deletion appears above the button to confirm it.
+This reduces the risk of accidentally deleting recipes.

 - **See how popular recipes are with other users.**